tinruufu/friction/README.md

-friction is a pretty simple flask app, and respects all the environment variables flask does, so if you want to develop locally, you can clone this repo, `python setup.py develop` and then run:
+friction is a pretty simple flask app, and respects all the environment variables flask does, so if you want to develop locally, you can clone this repo, `python setup.py develop`, and then run:

 ```
 FLASK_DEBUG=true friction